CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

-# Your first game with LÖVE - Fireboat
+# Your first game with LÖVE - The Fireboat

 We are now ready to put our hands into LÖVE and create our first game: a Fireboat throwing water at flames falling from the sky.

 ## Setup the game and draw the fireboat

-For our first game we create a `Fireboat` directory somewhere on your computer (`Documents` is a good place for it but some will prefer to create it on the `Desktop`) .
-This directory will contain all the files for our game (and nothing else).
+For our first game we create a `Fireboat` directory somewhere on your computer (`Documents` or the `Desktop` are good places for it).
+In this directory we  will put all the files for our game (and nothing else).

 Start the [text editor](glossary#text-editor) and create the `conf.lua` file: